Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Material Methods

-The set of diseases is curated by hand for associations with Disease Ontology codes \cite{schriml2011disease}, standard ICD9 and ICD10 codes, MeSH terms and OMIM codes \cite{mckusick1998mendelian}.
-Some of the datasets come from studies investigating subtypes of diseases that are studied by projects linked to other datasets.
-Based on the number of patients in each study, those datasets were either merged with the more global disease, or the patients associated with the more global disease were dropped from the study.
-Specifically, we drop the global disease if the subtype has many more patients associated with it and merge otherwise.
-Finally, we exclude diseases that have less than $10$ associated patients to capture disease heterogeneity in the final dataset and to have sufficient data for each disease to split in a training and testing set.
+We use the original dataset of patient gene expressions used by \cite{Sanchez-Valle431312} in which each patient is associated to a single disease (see Supplement \ref{SI_datasets}).
+For each patient, we define a differential gene expression vector of size corresponding to the number of genes and in which the $i^{th}$ entry is equal to $1$, $-1$, or $0$ depending on whether the $i^{th}$ gene is significantly (with $5\%$ cutoff) over-, under-, or normally expressed, respectively, for that patient (see Supplement \ref{SI_datasets} for details).

-We also collect pathway and protein complex annotations from Reactome database \cite{reactome} (accessed December 2018).
-We restrict our study to the lowest pathways in the hierarchy to avoid dealing with pathway interactions (i.e. pathways containing other pathways).
-We further restrict our set of pathways to the ones that have a Traceable Author Statement (TAS).
-We apply the same selection process to protein complexes, which are also annotated with pathway data in Reactome.
+Pathway annotations were collected from Reactome database \cite{reactome} (accessed December 2018).
+Only the lowest pathways in the hierarchy are considered to avoid dealing with pathway interactions (i.e. pathways containing other pathways).
+Of those pathways, only the ones that have a Traceable Author Statement (TAS) are kept.
+In total, we consider $1,708$ pathway annotations.

-The final dataset contains $4,788$ samples (patients) from $43$ tissues and a total of $83$ diseases.
+The final dataset contains $4,788$ samples (patients) diagnosed by one of $83$ diseases (see Table \ref{tab:cohort}).
 In total, $20,525$ genes have their expressions measured, but only a subset is used as input to our method described in the following section, as we restrict ourselves to genes associated to at least one pathway, which leaves $9,247$ genes.